pactus-project/PIPs/PIPs/pip-27.md

 The `RetentionBlocks` are the number of blocks that should be kept and not pruned.
 Given that each day has almost 8640 blocks, the number of blocks to keep is `RetentionBlocks = RetentionDays * 8640`.

-### PruneBlock Function
+### pruneBlock Function

-The `PruneBlock` function removes a block and all transactions inside the block from the store.
+The `pruneBlock` function removes a block and all transactions inside the block from the store.
 It is a private function and can't be accessed from outside the store.
 It accepts a block height to prune, and returns a boolean that indicate whether the block at the specified height existed and pruned, or did not exist, along with any encountered errors.

-The `PruneBlock` function retrieves and decodes the block at the given height.
+The `pruneBlock` function retrieves and decodes the block at the given height.
 Once decoded, it deletes all transactions and associated keys related to the block from the store.

 ### Pruning Store